ibexa/documentation-user/docs/getting_started/discover_ui.md

 ![Content Tree in the menu](img/left_menu_tree.png "Content Tree in the menu")

-Unique icons for each Content Type instantly show you what type of content you are selecting.
+Unique icons for each content type instantly show you what type of content you are selecting.
 To add custom icons to your Content Tree, follow [configuration tutorial in developer documentation.]([[= developer_doc =]]/administration/back_office/back_office_elements/custom_icons/#customize-content-type-icons)

 Hidden content is greyed out in the tree view.